 WAIDF Executive Director

-Nicole (she/her) joined IDF with years of experience in government, for-profit, and not-for-profit organizations.
-She is a former Board Member and Chair of the 36th District Democrats, a Co-Founder of Alliance for a Healthy Washington where she is an advocate for health system reform and is appointed by Governor Inslee to the first-in-the-nation permanent Washington State Universal Health Care Commission — legislation she drafted and passed.
+Nicole “Nikki” Gomez (she/her) brings a diverse background spanning government, for-profit, and not-for-profit sectors.
+She’s a former Board Member and former Chair of the 36th District Democrats, and Co-Founder of Alliance for a Healthy Washington, which focuses on health system reform.
+Governor Inslee appointed her to Washington State’s Universal Health Care Commission, championing legislation she drafted and passed.

 WAIDF Program Director